rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 When a path is moved to a new location or consumed by a function call, it is removed from the set of drop obligations.

+### Example of code with unchanged behavior under static drop semantics

 For example: